dresdner353/energyutils/SEMOPX_DATA_UTIL.md

 SEMOpx provides day-ahead and intra-day electricity market trading for Ireland and Northern Ireland as part of the Single Electricity Market (SEM).

 Power auctions are run in several forms varying from Day-ahead to three separate intra-day auctions.
-The data in relation to these auctions is made available via reports from the semopx.com website and also via an API.
+The data in relation to these auctions is made available via reports from the [semopx.com](semopx.com) website and also via their API.

-This script specifically targets the day-ahead (DA) data, allowing a consumer to collect the auction price data for either NI or ROI power markets.
-The script calls the SEMOpx API to first collect data on available reports and then pulls that report data per given day.
-The data is refotmatted and written to JSONL files stored in a target directory.
+This script implements the SMOpx API and specifically targets the day-ahead (DA) data.
+The script calls the SEMOpx API to first collect data on available DA reports for the specified ROI or NI market and then pulls that report data per given day.
+The data is reformatted and written to JSONL files stored in a target directory.

 ## Usage
 ```